yijia-aa/solotravelpartner/README.md

-# solotravelpartner
+# Voyago

-Solo Traveller Partner is a web application designed to be a helpful companion for solo travelers.
+Voyago is a web application designed to be a helpful companion for solo travelers.
 It integrates various features using the OnDemand API.

 ## Features